Jonathan435/Business-Clocks-Charts/README.md

 #### Getting Started

 Dowonload the last version of BusinessClocks.dll to your local computer.
-<br/>you can always find the last version in master branch of the repository.<br/>
+<br/>you can always find the last version in the master branch of the repository.<br/>
 load the .dll to your winforms project using Visual Studio.<br/>

 **Instructions to load dll into your project:**<br/>
-* Open Reference form: right click on your project in the Solution Explorer >> Add >> Reference.
+* Open VS Reference form: right click on your project in the Solution Explorer >> Add >> Reference.
 * Click the "Browse" button and navigate to the dll path and press OK.
 * When you do this, by default the DLL is copied and included in the project's output.
 <br/>